docker/machine/docs/drivers/gce.md

 ### Example

-To create a machine instance, specify `--driver google`, the project and the machine name.
+To create a machine instance, specify `--driver google`, the project id and the machine name.

 ```
 $ gcloud auth login